Evil Things: Plot

 Five college students leave New York City for a weekend in the country, and 48 hours later they vanished without a trace.

 To celebrate Miriam's (Elyssa Mersdorf) birthday, Miriam's Aunt Gail (Gail Cadden) gives her use of a large country home in the Catskills for the weekend.
 Miriam invites her friends Cassy (Laurel Casillo), Mark (Morgan Hooper), Tanya (Torrey Weiss) and Leo (Ryan Maslyn) to join her to celebrate.

 As an aspiring filmmaker, Leo brings his new video camera, hoping to create a short documentary of the weekend getaway.
 The five begin driving to the house.
 Whilst looking for a place to pull over because Tanya is carsick, the group notice they are being bothered by a dark red van whose driver incessantly honks his horn at them and overtakes them only to slow down in front of them.
 They pass the van and continue on.
 They stop at a small gas station where Cassy notices a dark red van pull in and slow down.

 Spooked, the gang leave.
 As they are driving away, a girl from inside the gas station stops them to hand over a phone Cassy left in the bathroom.
 The group continue to Aunt Gail's home and are again tailed by the van.
 They stop at a diner and while eating, the van pulls into the diner parking lot and drives slowly by the window.
 Furious, Mark storms outside to confront the driver but he drives away when Mark gets too close.

 The group eventually make it to the house and Aunt Gail comes to turn the power on and wish them a good night.
 The five surprise Miriam with a birthday cake and then party and drink with Leo filming the whole occasion.

-The next day, the group take a hike to the snowy woods which they soon get lost in the dark.
-They hear noises that they can't identify, crackling sounds on their two-way-radio and branches snapping which scares them all into a run.
-They do eventually make it back to the house without further incident.
-Later when eating dinner, they receive phone calls with no one answering.
-A knock at the door is heard and Mark finds a video tape wrapped in brown paper on the front step.
+The next day the group take a hike to the snowy woods, where they soon get lost in the dark.
+They hear noises that they can't identify, crackling sounds on their two-way-radio and branches snapping which scares them all into running.
+They eventually make it back to the house without further incident.
+Later, eating dinner, they receive silent phone calls.
+Then a knock at the door is heard and Mark finds a video tape wrapped in brown paper on the front step.